Ingridsaeters/Ciliate-niche-evolution/02_trait_extraction/README.md

 ## Visualize sampling locations

-Make maps that represent sampling location for soil, marine and freshwater samples, using the R script maps_sampling_points.R
+Make world maps with points for sampling location for soil, marine and freshwater samples, using the R script maps_sampling_points.R

 ## Soil